 - Family and friends – They want to help even if they’re not sure how.
 Tell them what you need.
 Read how you can help a loved one.

 - Peer support – Hand to Hold can connect you with families just like yours who know what you’re feeling and how to get better.
-Join us for virtual support groups or request a peer mentor, or download our mobile app.
+Join us for virtual support groups, request a peer mentor, or download our mobile app.

 Caring for your emotional and mental health is an important part of taking care of yourself.
 You don’t deserve to feel this way.
 You deserve to feel healthy, and you can get better.